RuABraun/RuABraun.github.io/_posts/2021-04-12-Why-Im-Changing-My-Mind-On-E2E-ASR.markdown

 First let's clarify what E2E ASR means for me: No phones, the model outputs are letters or subword units.
 No alignment needed and the model learns an internal LM.

-Particularly not using phones bothered me knowing how inconsistent pronunciations of English words are, it just seemed suboptimal to have the network be forced to memorize that.
+Particularly not using phones bothered me knowing how inconsistent pronunciations of English words are, it just seemed suboptimal to force the network to memorize that.

 However, I've had a bit of a change in thinking recently.
 This has come not from realizing the existance of some technical fact, but rather thinking about what the point of doing speech recognition actually is from the perspective of a consumer.
 There are many different use cases of course but in by far the majority of them what the end-user wants is a clean transcript.
 It should be easy to read, free of disfluences, filler words and repetitions.\\
 I believe traditional ASR is flawed for achieving this, and E2E ASR is not.